 Floating Vegetation Mat Management: Floating vegetation mats are commonly observed within Landa Lake and are composed primarily of macrophyte fragments, algae, bryophytes and terrestrial debris.
 The vegetation mats are naturally occurring and are the result of natural processes.
 Maintenance activities associated with floating vegetation mats in Landa Lake will involve dislodging floating mats and facilitating migration of the mats downstream of Landa Lake.
 Any litter found within floating vegetation mats will be removed prior to dislodging.
-Maintenance of floating vegetation mats will occur on a weekly basis between March and September and on an as-needed basis during the remainder of the year.
+Maintenance of floating vegetation mats will occur on a weekly basis between March and September and on an asneeded basis during the remainder of the year.
 Floating vegetation mats will be dislodged from flow control structures, the Three Islands area, fishing pier and other locations where vegetation mats accumulate and negatively impact native aquatic vegetation.
-Additional efforts to displace and/ or remove floating and decaying vegetation will occur during low-flow conditions (<100cfs) and/ or when low dissolved oxygen levels are observed in order to further mitigate impacts to dissolved oxygen and native aquatic vegetation.
+Additional efforts to displace and/ or remove floating and decaying vegetation will occur during low-flow conditions (<100cfs) and/ or when low dissolved oxygen levels are observed to further mitigate impacts to dissolved oxygen and native aquatic vegetation.

-Litter Management: (March 1st to October 30th).
-Litter pickup within the riparian zone along the Old Channel and the Spring Runs will occur on a bi-monthly basis (twice/ month) between March 1st and October 30th.
-Litter will also be removed from within the Old Channel and Spring Runs to the extent that it can be removed with a 10ft trash grabber.
+Litter Management: (May 1st to September 30th).
+Litter pickup within the riparian zone along the Old Channel will occur on a bi-monthly basis (twice/ month) between May 1st and September 30th.
+Litter will also be removed from within the Old Channel to the extent that it can be removed with a 10ft trash grabber.
 Removed litter will be quantified and reported on a monthly basis.

 Monitor litter and floating vegetation mats in applicable areas on a weekly basis and more frequently if low-flow conditions occur.
-DO concentrations will be monitored by EAA and as part of the Decaying Vegetation Removal and Dissolved Oxygen Mgmt Conservation Measure

-(EAHCP § 5.2.4).
+Dissolved Oxygen concentrations will be monitored by EAA and as part of the Decaying Vegetation Removal and Dissolved Oxygen Management Conservation Measure (EAHCP § 5.2.4).
 City staff will monitor contractor efforts and coordinate additional efforts when deemed necessary.